 But if you hurry – you could suffer health problems and/or screw up your metabolism for even longer.
 In most cases, this results in looking worse than before you even started.
 How do you rock that?
 You can’t.

-Settle in and enjoy your active time and you current calorie intake.
+Settle in and enjoy your active time and your current calorie intake.
+Your weight loss plateau will last a while, but not forever.